Jim Gagne MD: Patient & Practice Information

 I'm a physician certified in internal medicine, pain medicine, and addiction medicine.

 The new office is up and running!

-My internal medicine patients will need a new primary care physician.
+I've notified my internal medicine patients they need to find a new primary care physician.
 If you'd like, office manager Kris Graf at Verdugo Internal Medicine will arrange for your care.
 Contact Kris directly for more information: (818) 790-6225.
 Note that I can still see some internal medicine problems if you'd like, but my limited availability means you should have a regular primary physician in case an urgent problem arises.
 I will do very little hospital work.

 39 Congress Street, Suite 303

 To schedule an appointment

 The office phone is open for you to make an appointment from 9:15 AM to noon, 1:15 PM to 5:00 PM weekdays, except the office is closed on Wednesday afternoons: (818) 790-4300.